Use Case: Integrating LogScale with Grafana

 While we are proud of our UI, it is not your sole option for creating dashboards with LogScale data.
 We know that some of our customers like to create their dashboards in Grafana, a popular open source project that has been around since 2014.
 With Grafana, you may create dashboards with data extracted from various data sources, including Prometheus, Sensu, Splunk, Elasticsearch, and of course LogScale.

 You can use LogScale as a data source within Grafana by using our LogScale plugin for Grafana.
-To install and set up this plugin, please refer to the Grafana section of this documentation, which also explains general usage of the add-on.

 On this page, we wish to show you the many ways in which you can use LogScale query results within Grafana, thanks to our plugin.
 This should hopefully inspire you to try it out, and start including LogScale data within your existing Grafana dashboards.